Healthcare

 Overview

-Once one of the poorest countries in the world, Vietnam has transformed into a lower-middle-income country with a GDP per capita of USD 3694.02 in 2021.
-According to the International Monetary Fund (IMF) World Economic Outlook, Vietnam’s GDP was approximately US$368 billion in 2021, making it the fifth-largest economy in Southeast Asia and 41st in the world.
-The middle and affluent class is expected to grow rapidly and as forecasted by The World Bank they will account for 26 percent of the country’s population by 2026.
-Vietnam’s continued economic development, growth of the middle class, and increasing demand for high-quality healthcare services are crucial drivers for healthcare service providers.
-To upgrade and expand their facilities, improve operational efficiency, and provide better services, they are making investments to equip their facilities with advanced medical devices.
+Vietnam has transformed remarkably from one of the world’s poorest countries to a lower-middle-income country, with a GDP per capita of USD 4,086 in 2022.
+According to the International Monetary Fund (IMF) World Economic Outlook, Vietnam’s GDP was 406.45 billion U.S. dollars in 2022, making it the fifth-largest economy in Southeast Asia and 37th in the world.
+As forecasted by the World Bank, the middle and affluent classes are expected to grow rapidly and account for 20% of the country’s population by 2030.
+Vietnam’s continued economic development, growth of the middle class, and increasing demand for high-quality healthcare services are crucial drivers for healthcare system here.
+To upgrade and expand their facilities, improve operational efficiency, and provide better services, they are investing to equip their facilities with advanced medical devices.

 Together with the birth rate decline, Vietnam’s aging population is resulting in higher demand for healthcare services and products.
-According to the WHO, Non-communicable diseases (NCDs) is an increased mortality and morbidity burden that accounts for approximately 77% of death total in Vietnam.
+According to the WHO, non-communicable diseases (NCDs) are an increased mortality and morbidity burden that accounts for approximately 74% of total deaths in Vietnam.

-1. Most hospitals are outdated and face chronic overcrowding.
-Hospitals in Hanoi and Ho Chi Minh City receive up to 60 percent of the country’s patients and operate 200 percent of the capacity.
+- Most hospitals are outdated and face chronic overcrowding.
+Hospitals in Hanoi and Ho Chi Minh City receive up to 60% of the country’s patients and operate at 200% of the capacity.

 Medical Equipment